 Amanda discovered Bikram Chowdry’s hot yoga in L.A. when she was a teenager.
-She practiced with Bikram for 10 years before she took his teacher training.
-In 1995 she became the first Hot Yoga teacher in the U.K. Amanda founded Bikram Yoga Surbiton which she ran for five years.
-In 2017 she partnered with Pete Williams, the MD of the Thames Club, putting her years of experience and flair for design to the test to help create our wonderful studio.
-She also designs her own brand of workout leggings called ‘TigerBFree’ which you’ll see in the studio.
-Amanda has a huge amount of yoga knowledge and is always happy to have a chat before and after classes.
+She practiced with Bikram for 10 years before taking his teacher training.
+In 1995 she became the first Hot Yoga teacher in the U.K. and founded Bikram Yoga Surbiton which she ran for five years.
+In 2017 she partnered with Pete Williams, MD of The Thames Club, putting her years of experience and flair for design to the test to create our wonderful studio.
+She also designs her own brand of leggings called ‘TigerBFree’ which you’ll see in the studio.
+Amanda has a huge amount of yoga knowledge and is always happy to have a chat.

 Amanda started in the industry in 2005 with corrective exercise being her passion – pre/post natal, hip/knee replacements and injury rehabilitation.
 Pilates was naturally the right route for Amanda to take and she qualified in 2012.
 In 2007 she experienced her first Bikram hot yoga class and fell in love with it and has continued to practise to this day.
 Amanda decided she wanted to bring yoga to her clients and went on to complete her Yoga Teacher Training in the summer of 2018.
 She is now working closely with a chiropractor to deliver small group and 121 rehabilitation pilates and yoga.